 The bottom line is that LED lights are a much improved version of your old holiday light collections, for both inside and out.

 Halloween Decorations with LED Halloween Lights

 Gone are the days when a simple carved pumpkin will suffice.
 Today’s Halloween decorations are a little more over the top.
 Here are some top picks to get you started.

-Halloween LED Lights are simple to add to your home, and they are inexpensive when purchased from Walmart or Target.
-(Lights below are from Walmart.)
+Halloween LED Lights are simple to add to your home, and they are available in purple and orange.

 Halloween Lighted Inflatables are a popular option for Halloween decorations across many suburban neighborhoods.
 Most of these use LED lights inside.
 You will also need electrical power for the blower that keeps it inflated.

-Instead of a carved pumpkin, try LED Lighted Pumpkins like these LED battery-operated ones from Grandin Road.
+Instead of a carved pumpkin, try LED Lighted Pumpkins.
+This one will talk too!